LebCit/blog-doc-space/views/pages/doc.md

 Rendering a static file out of a template is an easy task, but turning different routes working together to produce a Node.js app into some folders and a lot of files to generate a static site is not an easy one !

-The file behind this trick in Blog-Doc is **build.js**.
-You can find this file under the **functions** folder.
+The file behind this trick in Blog-Doc is `build.js`{language=markup} You can find this file under the `functions`{language=markup} folder.
 It's very similar to the [filesRoute.js](/posts/the-files-route).
-The difference between the two is that **filesRoute.js** renders the posts, pages and templates in the Node.js app while **build.js** generates out of those posts, pages and templates a ready to use static site.
+The difference between the two is that `filesRoute.js`{language=markup} renders the posts, pages and templates in the Node.js app while `build.js`{language=markup} generates out of those posts, pages and templates a ready to use static site.

 ### How does it work ?

 If you're using Blog-Doc on Space or on a Node.js server, head over the [Administration page](/admin) and click on the **Build Static Site** card.
-A zipped folder named **\_site.zip** will be available for you to download.
+A zipped folder named `_site.zip`{language=markup} will be available for you to download.
 The content of this folder is your static site.
 Read how to use in it the next section.

-If you're using Blog-Doc locally, type the following command in your terminal :
+If you're using Blog-Doc locally, you can generate the static site from the CMS as described above, or type the following command in your terminal :

 ```bash
 npm run build